Naeem-ud-Deen Muradabadi: Religious activities

-Naeemudin wrote in defense of Prophet Muhammad’s knowledge of the unseen, in addition to works attacking Wahhabism, and thereby quickly gained acceptance among Sunni Barelvi scholars.
+Naeemudin wrote in defense of Prophet Muhammad’s Sallallahu 'Alaihi Wa Salam knowledge of the unseen, in addition to works attacking Wahhabism, and thereby quickly gained acceptance among Sunni Barelvi scholars.
 He also developed a reputation as a skilled debater, taking on Deobandis and others as his opponents.

 One of his first moves was to find the Jamia Naeemia Moradabad long-lasting legacy which became a regional center of Sunni Barelvi activities.

 He organised conferences, debates and door to door programmes under the Jama’at-e-Raza-e-Mustafa, to control and reverse, the wave of re-conversions which was threatening the Muslim community in the wake of the Shuddhi movement.
 He through JRM successfully prevented around four hundred thousand re-conversions to Hinduism specially in eastern parts of Uttar Pradesh and in Rajasthan.

 He was elected as Nazim-e-AIa (General Secretary) of All India Sunni Conference AISC in 1925 at Jamia Naeemia Moradabad.
 AISC under him arose as a response to the Deobandi-dominated Jamiat-e-Ulema-e-Hind.
 An important resolution passed against the Nehru Committee Report which was described as dangerous for the interests of the Muslims and also targeted Jamiat-e-Ulema-e-Hind leadership as “working like puppets in the hands of the Hindus.

 Allama Naeem Uddin took part in Islamic movements and was also a part of the Khilafat Committee, an organization aimed at strengthening the Sultanate in Turkey, which had existed since the beginning of the Ottoman era.
 He taught students and gave lectures.

 He visited Agra, Jaipur, Kishan Garh, Gobind Garh, Hawali of Ajmer, Mithar and Bharatpur to protest the 'Shuddhi Movement' which was viewed as a threat to Islam in the region.
 In 1924 (1343 Hijri), he issued the Monthly As-Sawad-al-Azam' and supported the Two nation theory at All India Sunni Conference.

 After the separation of Pakistan from British India on 18 September 1948, Muradabadi delivered a speech at the opening of the All India Sunni Conference.
 He contributed to the passing of the resolution for a separate Muslim state at Minto-Park (Lahore Resolution).
 He was the Chief Organizer at the Banaras Conference held in 1942.